up42/docs/source/getting-started/first-workflow.rst

 In the UP42 platform, a workflow consists of *data blocks* and *processing blocks*.
 The first block is always a data block.
 This data block can be followed by one or more processing blocks.

 In this example, a workflow based on the detection of ships from high-resolution SPOT images (1.5 m spatial resolution) will be shown.
-The first step is to select the data block from which these ships will be extracted.
+The first step is to select the data block from which ships will be extracted.
 Click on *Add data*.

 .. figure:: _assets/step06_addDataBlock.png
    :align: center